AnaRita93/Omni-Agoras-Balance-Tracking-Dashboard-/README.md

 Dashboard Live version on: http://144.91.121.7:8081/

-### Purpose of this Project
+### Project Objective
-This project aims to develop a dashboard to monitor Omni Agoras Token balances in real-time.
-It tracks addresses by their latest balance (collected daily), notifies balance changes, and visualizes balance trends over time.
+The objective of this project is to design a dashboard that monitors the balances of Agoras Tokens (AGRS) on the Omni layer.
+The key features of this dashboard include tracking the latest balances of individual addresses (updated daily), alerting on balance variations, and illustrating balance trends over specified periods.

-### What are Omni Agora Tokens?
-Agoras Tokens (AGRS) are a cryptocurrency linked to the Tau Chain and Agoras projects.
-They're designed for a decentralized platform that allows for creating decentralized applications and new cryptocurrencies.
-Within this Tau platform, Agoras Tokens are the native currency, used for rewarding network contributors.
+Currently, the existing AGRS tokens function as placeholders, built on the ERC-20 token standard.
+However, there are valid tokens based on the older Omni Layer protocol, which are challenging to monitor due to lack of effective visualization tools.
+This dashboard aims to address that.

+### Brief on Agoras Tokens (AGRS)
+AGRS plays a pivotal role within the Tau product ecosystem, which encompasses Tau, Tau Net, and Tau Live.
+AGRS tokens can be exchanged for various products and services such as knowledge sharing, computational resources, and financial tools.
+These transactions are facilitated by contracts built on Tau technology, which enhances the use and liquidity of AGRS.

 ### Data Source:
 OmniAPI (https://api.omniexplorer.info/, https://api.omniexplorer.info/ask.aspx?api=getpropertybalances&prop=58).